How does inflation affect investments?

 When it comes to real estate, property owners often increase rent payments in line with the CPI, which can flow through to profits and investor distributions.

-Inflation might be beyond your control, but that doesn’t mean you can’t take actions to help preserve your investments and savings from its effects.
+Inflation might be beyond your control, but that doesn’t mean you can’t take action to help preserve your investments and savings from its effects.
+A financial professional can help you determine what steps may be most appropriate for your situation.

 Related content